purescript-concur/purescript-concur-react/README.md

 import MaterialUI.Button (classButton)
 ```

-An aside: The MUI bindings also provide Props type definitions for components, but we don't use them.
-This is because I am yet to figure out a nice API for typesafe props for components.
-By "typesafe", I mean ensuring at compile time that you are not passing a prop to a button that is not a part of the allowed set of props for buttons.
-In practice, I have found that it's not very useful since lots of react props can be used for a large number of components, and it would be a lot of work to map them properly.

 *Step 2*: Then wrap up the imported `ReactClass` into a widget to make it usable within Concur -

 ```purescript